-Standards, guidelines and specifications provide an opportunity to clearly specify expectations around minimum levels of service, consolidate practical experience gained by the organisation and disseminate specific specialist knowledge relating to highway design construction operation and maintenance so this knowledge can be applied efficiently and consistently across the organisation.
+Standards, guidelines and specifications provide an opportunity to clearly specify expectations around minimum levels of service, consolidate practical experience gained by the organisation and disseminate specific specialist knowledge relating to highway construction operation and maintenance so this knowledge can be applied efficiently and consistently across the organisation.
 In some cases we have designed specific tools to capture proven methodologies so they can be consistently and widely applied to SH work.

 For further information contact firstname.lastname@example.org.